-All loans are administered centrally by the Museum, including the loan of artworks from the Stenersen Museum's collections.
+All loans are administered centrally by the museum, including the loan of artworks from the Stenersen collection.
 Applications for loans are evaluated by our loans committee, and decisions are based on an overall assessment of diverse factors.

 Requests for the loan of artworks must be made in writing via the postal service and addressed to the Museum's director.
 Requests must be sent at the latest 12 months before a planned exhibition opening.
 For more extensive loans the minimum deadline is 24 months before an exhibition opening.
 If the exhibition will be shown in more than one venue, this must be stated in the application.

 In order to enable us to evaluate your application, it must contain the following documents: